 You don’t need to think about airflow and ventilation as much if you have a newer, high-efficiency furnace with PVC piping.
 Your system uses one pipe as an exhaust vent and the other to pull in air.

 Although furnace rooms function as laundry and storage space, you should keep yours free of clutter that could be fire hazards.

 - Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors around your home.
+If you have a cat, put your litter box somewhere else.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could circulate the smelly odors all over your home.

-You should also frequently vacuum around your furnace to prevent dust from building up.
+You should also regularly vacuum near your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

 Whether you need furnace replacement or annual maintenance in Kearney, Thurston Heating & Air Conditioning can expertly meet your needs.
 Our highly trained technicians can fix any heating equipment model or brand.